 The health and safety of those taking part in the Ras as runners or supporters is of the uttermost importance to the organisers of the run.
 We’ve been in discussions with the police and road authorities.
-Ras yr Iaith has also made use of the ready and kind advice of our Celtic cousins who organise the Irish an Rith as the northern part of the country shares the same laws and regulation as Wales.
+Ras yr Iaith has also made use of the ready and kind advice of our Celtic cousins who organise the Irish An Rith as Northern Ireland shares the same laws and regulation as Wales.
 We will ensure the run is safe in terms of the route and organisation.
 Once the details of the route have been confirmed with the authorities we will prepare clear guidelines for runners and supporters.

 Guidelines for Runners

 All runners must be of standard fitness and able to complete the designated sponsored kilometer(s) without great difficulty.
 This is a sponsored run and not walk.

 Remember to ware suitable clothing for the day.
 If the sun is strong wear a cap and apply sun-cream to your skin.
 Wear shoes or trainers which are suitable for running.

 Inform yourself of the route you will be running.
 This is the Ras yr Iaith route plan.

 Listen and comply to the advice and instructions given to you by the Ras Running Stewards and from the Ras Vehicle.